- Purchasing Operator

 - Claims for standing orders are not currently available in Alma.

-- New for February!
-When a claim letter is sent for a given month, and the item is never received, if the following month's item also goes into claim, a claim letter can be sent with details for both months.
+- When a claim letter is sent for a given month, and the item is never received, if the following month's item also goes into claim, a claim letter can be sent with details for both months.
 To enable this option, set the claim_continuous_item_level parameter to true.

 |PO Line Type||Automatically by Email (if parameter and letter enabled)||Automatically using EDI (if letter enabled)||Manually|